Funding is available to provide all Queensland councils a free:

 What happens at a Face to Face Briefing?

-The Face to Face Briefing will provide your council and executive management team up to date information about the implications of climate change on your council and community.
-Each briefing core presentations about external drivers for responding to climate change such as legal liability and maintaining access to finance and insurance and the role of strong internal and external governance arrangements.
+This 2 hour briefing will provide your council and executive management team up to date information about the implications of climate change on your council and community.
+At each briefing council receives three (3) core presentations about external drivers for responding to climate change:

-The Governance Assessments will assess and rate council’s responses against leading practice standards for 15 essential governance indicators (5 more than the statewide assessment).
+A detailed Governance Assessment (GA) evaluates and rates council’s responses against leading practice standards for 17 essential governance indicators (7 more than the baseline assessment).

-Each Governance Assessment will review relevant council documents, interview key staff and survey council officers to provide the participating council with an in-depth report of findings and recommendations.
+Each GA will review relevant council documents, interview key staff and survey council officers to provide the participating council with an in-depth understanding of their current governance practice standard.
+Each council recieves a confidential report of findings and recommendations.
 The LGAQ has engaged Climate Planning, a recognised leader in local government climate change governance, to undertake this work.

-Only publicly available information was considered in the statewide governance assessments, meaning some councils are possibly integrating climate change more effectively than the results suggest.
+Only publicly available information was considered in the baseline governance assessments, meaning some councils are possibly integrating climate change more effectively than the results suggest.

 The results of these governance assessments will be used to identify areas where more resources and tools may be required to support improvement.